quimbp/cosmo/README.md

 ### cosmo-view.py

 A visualization tool to visualize ocean currents.
 It can load fields directly from operational providers or from Netcdf files.
-It can superpose satellite SST data received by the HPRT station located in the Institut de Ciencies del Mar (ICM/CSIC) and lagrangian trajectories created by the COSMO Lagrangian Model or JSON files from field experiments.
+It can superimpose satellite SST data received by the HPRT station located in the Institut de Ciencies del Mar (ICM/CSIC) and lagrangian trajectories created by the COSMO Lagrangian Model or JSON files from field experiments.

 ```
 $ python3 cosmo-view.py
 ```

-A detailed User Documentation will be upload shortly.
+A detailed User Documentation will be uploaded shortly.

 ## Authors